The 20 Best Osteoporosis-Pseudoglioma Syndrome Doctors in The United States

 Accepting New Patients

-Leemor Rotberg is an Ophthalmologist in West Bloomfield, Michigan.
-Dr. Rotberg has been practicing medicine for over 26 years and is rated as an Advanced provider by MediFind in the treatment of Osteoporosis-Pseudoglioma Syndrome.
-Her top areas of expertise are Strabismus, Brown Syndrome, Amblyopia, and Esotropia.
+Leemor Rotberg is an Ophthalmologist practicing medicine in West Bloomfield, Michigan.
+She has been practicing medicine for over 26 years.
+Dr. Rotberg is rated as an Advanced provider by MediFind in the treatment of Osteoporosis-Pseudoglioma Syndrome.
+She is also highly rated in 46 other conditions, according to our data.
+Her clinical expertise encompasses Strabismus, Brown Syndrome, Amblyopia, and Esotropia.
+Dr. Rotberg is board certified in American Board Of Ophthalmology.
 Dr. Rotberg is currently accepting new patients.

 Languages Spoken: